locationtech/geomesa/docs/tutorials/geomesa-blobstore.rst

 Once the servlet is deployed the RESTful api for the Blobstore can be easily utilized via cURL.
 DataStores are managed by assigning them to aliases, this allows users to connect to multiple blobstores.
-Below is an example cURL request that registers an Accumulo Data Store to the alias *myBlobStore*
+Below is an example cURL request that registers an Accumulo Data Store to the alias *myBlobStore* .
+Note the parameter for instanceId, zookeepers, user and password are particular to the user's environment and will need to be modified.

 .. code-block:: bash